Garnik645/cpp_problems/doc/dict1.md

 ```

 ## 5. Copy & Move
-Add the following member functions to your `Dictionary` class:
+Add the following special member functions to your `Dictionary` class:
 ```c++
     // copy constructor
     Dictionary(const Dictionary &other);